Company-Registration-in-Thailand-BenoitPartners

 How to register a Branch Office in Thailand: Company registration guide ?

 While establishing a branch office for an overseas firm in Thailand necessitates a straightforward operation, retaining an expert in Thai enterprise formation to guide one’s choices and proper corporate structure proves beneficial.
-Branch incomes typically transfer back to the parent, so if a bilateral contract exists between the nation and Thailand, the foreign company risks no dual taxation.
+Branch incomes typically transfer back to the parent, so if a bilateral contract exists between the nation and Thailand, the foreign company registration risks no dual taxation.

 Representative Office in Thailand